n00b69/woa-dipper/guide/nopc.md

 ```cmd
 partition
 ```
+> Auto partition may not work in this case you will have to use the manual partition method from the PC method
 ### Check if Android still starts
 - Just restart the phone, and see if Android still works